zvdy/kubectl-ai/README.md

 ## Tools

 `kubectl-ai` leverages LLMs to suggest and execute Kubernetes operations using a set of powerful tools.
-It comes with built-in tools like `kubectl`, `bash`, and `trivy`.
+It comes with built-in tools like `kubectl` and `bash`.

 You can also extend its capabilities by defining your own custom tools.
 By default, `kubectl-ai` looks for your tool configurations in `~/.config/kubectl-ai/tools.yaml`.